cc-Mehdi/Introduction-to-Network/Contents/16_Virtual Private Networks.md

 ## PPTP

 [Point-to-Point Tunneling Protocol](https://www.vpnranks.com/blog/pptp-vs-l2tp/) (**PPTP**) is a network protocol that enables the creation of VPNs by establishing a secure tunnel between the VPN client and server, encapsulating the data transmitted within this tunnel.
 Originally an extension of the Point-to-Point Protocol (PPP), PPTP is supported by many operating systems.

+However, due to its known vulnerabilities, PPTP is no longer considered secure.
+It can tunnel protocols such as IP, IPX, or NetBEUI via IP, but has been largely replaced by more secure VPN protocols like L2TP/IPsec, IPsec/IKEv2, and OpenVPN.
+Since 2012, the use of PPTP has declined because its authentication method, MSCHAPv2, employs the outdated DES encryption, which can be easily cracked with specialized hardware.